-During the normal course of business, the Port is charged for services and benefits provided and use of land owned by the City of Los Angeles, the most significant of which is related to fire protection, Nexus Studyrelated payments, water and power, City retirement system contributions, and other employee benefits.
-Total amounts charged by the City for services approximate \$36,112,000 and \$45,848,000 in fiscal years 2002 and 2001, respectively.
+During the normal course of business, the Port is charged for services and benefits provided and use of land owned by the City of Los Angeles, the most significant of which is related to fire protection, water and power, City retirement system contributions, and other employee benefits.
+Total amounts charged by the City for services approximate \$44,454,000 and \$36,112,000 in fiscal years 2003 and 2002, respectively.